seyhajin/monkey2/modules/monkey/docs/language/user-types.md

 #### Encapsulation

-There are three Levels of encapsulation for class and struct members:
+There are three levels of encapsulation for class and struct members:

 -`Public` members can be accessed from anywhere.
 It is the default encapsulation level.